Canoe: Dugouts

 There is still much dispute regarding the use of sails in Caribbean canoes.
 Some archaeologists doubt that oceanic transportation would have been possible without the use of sails, as winds and currents would have carried the canoes off course.
 However, no evidence of a sail or a Caribbean canoe that could have made use of a sail has been found.
 Furthermore, no historical sources mention Caribbean canoes with sails.
 One possibility could be that canoes with sails were initially used in the Caribbean but later abandoned before European contact.
 This, however, seems unlikely, as long-distance trade continued in the Caribbean even after the prehistoric colonisation of the islands.
 Hence, it is likely that early Caribbean colonists made use of canoes without sails.

 Native American groups of the north Pacific coast made dugout canoes in a number of styles for different purposes, from western red cedar (Thuja plicata) or yellow cedar (Chamaecyparis nootkatensis), depending on availability.
 Different styles were required for ocean-going vessels versus river boats, and for whale-hunting versus seal-hunting versus salmon-fishing.
 The Quinault of Washington State built shovel-nose canoes with double bows, for river travel that could slide over a logjam without needing to be portaged.
-The Kootenai of the Canadian province of British Columbia made sturgeon-nosed canoes from pine bark, designed to be stable in windy conditions on Kootenay Lake.
+The Kootenay of British Columbia made sturgeon-nosed canoes from pine bark, designed to be stable in windy conditions on Kootenay Lake.

 In recent years, First Nations in British Columbia and Washington State have been revitalizing the ocean-going canoe tradition.
 Beginning in the 1980s, the Heiltsuk and Haida were early leaders in this movement.
 The Paddle to Expo 86 in Vancouver by the Heiltsuk and the 1989 Paddle to Seattle by multiple Native American tribes on the occasion of Washington State's centennial year were early instances of this.
 In 1993 a large number of canoes paddled from up and down the coast to Bella Bella in its first canoe festival – Qatuwas.
 The revitalization continued, and Tribal Journeys began with trips to various communities held in most years.